-Rank Location SP M Goal Objective Time Frame Resources Required 0001 ALL 03 05 Adequate staffing to ensure we meet the community's needs and stay compliant.
-Add a second assistant coordinator at 8 hours per week.
-2016-17 \$18,000 per year 0002 ALL 02 05 Expand the number of class offerings.
+Rank Location SP M Goal Objective Time Frame Resources Required 0002 ALL 02 05 Expand the number of class offerings.
 Return to former locations where classes were offered before program reductions.
-2016-17 Additional adjunct instructors and program coordinator and Dean of Curriculum time.
+1-3 years Additional adjunct instructors and program coordinator and Dean of Curriculum time.
 0003 ALL 03 05 Adequate staffing to ensure we meet the community's needs and stay compliant.
 Evaluate the needs for a full-time program coordinator and develop a recommendation for the VPAA as to alternatives for meeting this staffing need.
-2016-17 \$65,000 per year plus 20% benefits costs.
+1-3 years \$65,000 per year plus 20% benefits costs.
 0004 ALL 03 05 Expand offerings to include classes for the Spanish speaking part of our community.
 Serve additional parts of the community.
-2016-17 Additional bilingual instructors, more coordinator time, and new sites for classes.
+1-3 years Additional bilingual instructors, more coordinator time, and new sites for classes.
 0005 ALL 07 07 Explore the possibility of a partnership with College of Marin allowing SRJC to offer our Older Adults Program classes in Marin County in order to generate more non-credit FTES apportionment revenue.
 Generate more revenue.
+1-3 years